 What is ResNet?

 ResNet stands for Residual Network.
-It is an innovative neural network that was first introduced by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun in their 2015 computer vision research paper titled ‘Deep Residual Learning for Image Recognition’.
+It is an innovative neural network architecture that was first introduced by Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun in their 2015 computer vision research paper titled ‘Deep Residual Learning for Image Recognition’.

-Why is ResNet so popular?
+Why is ResNet so Popular?

-What Is ResNet-50?
+What is ResNet-50?

-ResNet has many variants that run on the same concept but have different numbers of layers.
+ResNet has many variants that run on the same concept but have different numbers of pooling layers.
 Resnet50 is used to denote the variant that can work with 50 neural network layers.

 The Importance Of ResNet in Computer Vision